What is a business line of credit?

 For some extra insight, here’s our guide for how to get a business line of credit.

-How can my business use a business line of credit?
+How small businesses can use a line of credit

 As business working capital loans, business lines of credit are actually some of the most versatile business financing products available.
 Here are a few common scenarios in which you can use them: